paketo-buildpacks/rfcs/text/web-servers/0003-javascript-frontend.md

 the presence of a `package.json` or `yarn.lock` file.
 Additionally, users will need to specify the `BP_NODE_RUN_SCRIPTS` environment variable indicating how to go about building their application.
-Finally, users will need to include an `nginx.conf` file that is configured to serve the build result static files.
+Finally, users will need to include an `nginx.conf` or `httpd.conf` file that is configured to serve the build result static files.

 ## Unresolved Questions and Bikeshedding

-* Should we support more than just `nginx` as the web server?
+* What does this mean for this buildpack's position in the builder?